shuaraque/SunRunr/README.md

 - [x] You must use Node.js, Express, MongoDB, and JavaScript.

-- [x] You must use RESTful APIs, commented well, and use token-based authentication
+- [x] You must use RESTful APIs, commented well, and use token-based authentication.